kiyavash/kiyavash/README.md

-- 👋 Hi, I’m @kiyavash
+- 👋 Hi, I’m Kiyavash
-- 👀 I’m interested in Programing,Data Science and WebDevelopment
+- 👀 I’m interested in Programing, WebDevelopment and Data Science.
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on JavaScript Projects
 - 📫 How to reach me : shahrokhazimi73@gmail.com